 The Z3 Play was quick to launch applications, quick to multitask with, and handled any game I threw at it with smooth frame rates.
 Swiping through the UI and browsing the web is also very fast and responsive.
 It may not have the most impressive spec sheet, but it was powerful enough to perform well with all of my daily demands.

 Battery life performance, unfortunately, isn’t quite as good.
 While the Snapdragon 636 is a very efficient processor, the 3,000mAh battery could only get me through a light or moderate day.
 Screen-on time consistently reached the four-hour mark, but never more.
-It’s pretty average by 2018 standards.
+It’s pretty average by current standards.

 Most consumers will find it sufficient, but this phone just can’t last through a full day with heavy amounts of gaming and video watching.